Canada's most expensive megaprojects under construction

 Most of the 9km route is in tunnels, with one elevated section to avoid potential flooding.
 The underground work is divided into two sections with tunnel excavation completed on the western side and the second tunnelling contract awarded in February 2024.
 With parts of the project still in procurement, the final cost is not yet known.

-Ottawa’s $2 billion Confederation Line LRT faced numerous issues, including massive sinkholes (pictured), delays during construction and later train derailments.
-However, that was only phase 1; phase 2 is under construction now.
+Ottawa’s $2 billion Confederation Line LRT faced numerous issues, including massive sinkholes (pictured), delays during construction and train derailments.
+And that was only phase 1; phase 2 is now under construction.

-Contractors have argued that government restrictions on their work during the COVID-19 pandemic caused delays which, combined with supply chain issues, have meant the project’s fund for contingencies quickly became exhausted and needed to be replenished.
+Contractors have argued that government restrictions during the COVID-19 pandemic caused delays which, combined with supply chain issues, have meant the project’s fund for contingencies quickly became exhausted and needed to be replenished.

 According to the latest estimates, the price is now nearly $5 billion and the completion date has been pushed back to 2027.